cyberbotics/webots-doc/reference/motion.md

 The `wbu_motion_set_reverse()` sets the *reverse mode* of the specified motion.
 If the *reverse mode* is `true`, the motion file plays backwards.
-For example, by using the *reverse mode*, it may be possible to turn a forwards walking motion into a backwards walking motion.
+For example, by using the *reverse mode*, it may be possible to turn a forwards walking motion into a backward walking motion.
 The *reverse mode* can be changed while the motion is playing, in this case, the motion will go back from its current position.